Accelerating Discoveries Toward Better Health

 - Donald Lloyd-Jones, MD, ScM, Senior Associate Dean for Clinical and Translational Research, and Chair of Preventive Medicine, directs the Institute.
 Dr. Justin Starren, MD, PhD, FACMI, Chief of the Division of Health and Biomedical Informatics within Preventive Medicine and Associate Professor in Preventive Medicine and Medical Social Sciences, serves as Deputy Director.

-- NUCATS represents a significant collaborative effort involving faculty from six Northwestern schools, as well as four clinical affiliates.
+- NUCATS represents a significant collaborative effort involving faculty from seven Northwestern schools, as well as three clinical affiliates.

 - NUCATS is currently funded by the National Center for Advancing Translational Sciences (NCATS) of the National Institutes of Health (NIH) research grant 8UL1TR000150-05.
 The same research award was previously funded by National Center for Research Resources (NCRR) of the NIH and recognized as research grant UL1RR025741.